tshepang/blog/content/computing/my current desktop setup.rst

 Window Maker), but none lasted very long.
 But I think this time I will actually abandon GNOME permanently, after nearly a decade of use.

-I been playing with dwm__ for the past few weeks, and the experience has convinced me to stay.
+I been playing with dwm__ for the past several weeks, and the experience has convinced me to stay.
 I am attracted to the philosophy of minimalism, though I find they do take things a bit far in requiring users to tinker with C source code in order to configure it.
 Luckily